395t/coding-assignment-week-5-nrm-2/README.md

 ### Description

-STL10 consists of 96x96 labeled images used for Image Classification training.
-It contains 1300 images per each of its 10 classes.
+The STL10 dataset consists of 96x96 labeled images used for Image Classification.
+It provides a similar challenge as CIFAR-10, but with a smaller training set.
+The training set contained 5000 images while there are 8000 images in the test set.
+We also ignored the unlabeled training set provided for unsupervised training purposes.
+This dataset was a good test to see how well the different normalization techniques can generalize with a smaller training sample size.

 ### method

-Like the previous dataset, we trained VGG11 for 10 epoch with adam optimizer with initial *lr = 1e-4*, and a batch size of 128 image.
+Like the previous dataset, we trained VGG11 for 10 epochs with adam optimizer with initial *lr = 1e-4*, and a batch size of 128 image.

 ### Result